pingcap/docs-tidb-operator/en/backup-by-ebs-snapshot-across-multiple-kubernetes.md

 ### Delete the `VolumeBackup` CR

-If you set `spec.template.cleanPolicy` to `Delete`, when you delete the `VolumeBackup` CR, the BR Federation Manager will clean up the backup file and the volume snapshots on AWS.
+If you set `spec.template.cleanPolicy` to `Delete`, when you delete the `VolumeBackup` CR, the BR Federation will clean up the backup file and the volume snapshots on AWS.

 To delete the `VolumeBackup` CR, run the following commands: